2023 Women's Asian Hockey5s World Cup Qualifier

-The 1st Women's Asian Hockey5s World Cup Qualifier (Women's Hockey5s Asia Cup) was the first edition of the Asian Hockey5s World Cup Qualifier for the women's Hockey5s event at the FIH Hockey5s World Cup.
-It was held alongside the men's tournament in Salalah, Oman from 25 August to 28 September 2023.
+The 1st Women's Asian Hockey5s World Cup Qualifier (Women's Hockey5s Asia Cup) was the first edition of the Asian Hockey5s World Cup Qualifier for the women's Hockey5s event at the FIH Hockey5s World Cup and also the first Women's Hockey5s Asia Cup tournament.
+It was held alongside the men's tournament in Salalah, Oman from 25 August to 28 August 2023.

-The tournament's winner, runner-up, and third-placed teams qualify for the 2024 Hockey5s World Cup.
+The tournament's winner, runner-up, and third-placed teams qualified for the 2024 Hockey5s World Cup.
 In the final India defeated Thailand 7-2.
 Malaysia was the third country to qualify for Asia.
 As the host, Oman was automatically qualified.

 Preliminary round

 All times are local (UTC+4).